 Peter’s only hope was that he had not lost faith in the forgiving love of his Master.
 What a change awaited this faint-hearted disciple!
 In only a few weeks, he possessed the spiritual strength to stand in Jerusalem and proclaim the gospel to the same angry mob that now was having his Lord sent to the cruel cross of Calvary.
 When the time came, thank God, he wasn’t afraid.
 There is no room for anxiety in the heart which is filled with God’s Spirit.
 Where there is faith, there cannot be fear.
 Peter’s fear and unbelief had so dominated him that he disobeyed openly, and God had to refuse his service.
 Then Peter proved his sinful condition by denying the Lord outright.
 But, as we have stated, a few weeks later, Peter was a completely different man.

-On Pentecost morning, Peter was transformed by God's grace, which is greater than all sin, and he fearlessly proclaimed, "Let all the house of Israel assuredly know that God has made that same Jesus both Lord and Christ" (Acts 2:36).
+On Pentecost morning, Peter was transformed by God’s grace, which is greater than all sin, and he fearlessly proclaimed, “Let all the house of Israel know assuredly that God has made him both Lord and Christ – this Jesus whom you crucified!”
+(Acts 2:36).
 This apostle need weep no tears of remorse for his actions now.
 He could face danger and death joyously, for his works and words were in accord with Him who had restored to him the joy of his salvation.

 Yes, men saw a new Simon Peter that day, no longer behind “locked doors for fear of the Jews”, but boldly standing in the temple courtyard, preaching the gospel of Jesus Christ.
 Twice, he was warned by the council to stop preaching.
 His boldness astonished the leaders of Israel, for even to them, as they sat in their judgment seats, he preached Christ as man’s only hope of salvation (Acts 4:5–12).
 Neither prison nor the lash could stop this reclaimed apostle.
 Once, after being beaten, he left the council rejoicing that God deemed him worthy to suffer for the sake of Jesus (Acts 5:40–41).